Links, tools and gadgets

 On the actual reproduction quality, a few months ago I said about another Ditko reprint, "there's a limit to how good a reprint can be if the source material has to be actual printed comics from the 1950s, though what's possible overall has improved tremendously in the last decade.
 Late in the last century a reprint of this quality probably would have been considered state of the art.
 In 2010, I'd say it's solidly average, maybe give it a 6 or 7 out of 10".
 For the most part I'd say the same for this book.
 It gets a few points more for the larger page size, loses a few for some production issues (other than those mentioned above).
 I liked the paper a bit more, liked the binding a bit less.

 Which leaves the text essays.
 The first is by Stan Lee.
-I'm really not sure why (other than a few of the original art pages he wasn't involved in the contents), but it's typical Lee, whatever that may mean to you, with a few of those Lee-isms that I'm sure some people find charming.
+I'm really not sure why (other than being the editor of record on a few of the original art pages he wasn't involved in the contents), but it's typical Lee, whatever that may mean to you, with a few of those Lee-isms that I'm sure some people still find charming.
 The book's editor Craig Yoe writes a few pieces, partly about his own interactions with Ditko (including an entertaining story about introducing him to Jim Henson) and about some of the stories reprinted.
 Most interesting was a short piece by Jerry Robinson, who taught Ditko in the early 1950s.
 Not really anything in here that he hasn't talked about in interviews before, but always good to hear from Robinson.
 John Romita provides some thoughts on following Ditko on Spider-Man, and P. Craig Russell writes a few things on his long time as a fan and brief time as an inker of Ditko.
 As they say, mostly harmless, although like the rest of the book the text pages could have benefited from another one or two editorial/proofing passes.

 So, as I said, worth getting as a relatively inexpensive and easy to obtain sampler of some of the better works of a substantial body of work spanning over 20 years, but disappointing overall for a variety of reasons.
 An inferior presentation of superior material.
 Overall I'd give it a 6/10.